-PHASE IIB - OUT-PATIENT CLINICAL TRIALS TO ESTABLISH SAFETY AND EFFICACY.
+PHASE IIb -- OUT-PATIENT CLINICAL TRIALS TO ESTABLISH SAFETY AND EFFICACY.

-PHASE II - HUMAN CLINICAL TRIALS TO ESTABLISH DOSING AND EFFICACY IN PATIENTS.
+PHASE II -- HUMAN CLINICAL TRIALS TO ESTABLISH DOSING AND EFFICACY IN PATIENTS.

-- PHASE I HUMAN CLINICAL TRIALS TO TEST SAFETY, AND FOR DRUGS WITH SYSTEMIC APPLICATIONS, ALSO TESTS BIOAVAILABILITY COMPARED WITH INJECTION IN HEALTHY SUBJECTS. - PRECLINICAL FORMULATION DEVELOPMENT AND ANIMAL TESTING IN PREPARATION FOR HUMAN CLINICAL TRIALS. - FEASIBILITY STUDIES TO ESTABLISH VIABILITY OF PULMONARY DELIVERY WITH INHALE'S SYSTEM INCLUDING ANIMAL BIOAVAILABILITY STUDIES OR INITIAL FORMULATION DEVELOPMENT. - DRUG OR POTENTIAL INDICATIONS WITHHELD AT PARTNER'S REQUEST.
+PHASE I -- HUMAN CLINICAL TRIALS TO TEST SAFETY, AND FOR DRUGS WITH SYSTEMIC APPLICATIONS, ALSO TESTS BIOAVAILABILITY COMPARED WITH INJECTION IN HEALTHY SUBJECTS.

+PRECLINICAL -- FORMULATION DEVELOPMENT AND ANIMAL TESTING IN PREPARATION FOR HUMAN CLINICAL TRIALS.

+FEASIBILITY -- STUDIES TO ESTABLISH VIABILITY OF PULMONARY DELIVERY WITH INHALE'S SYSTEM INCLUDING ANIMAL BIOAVAILABILITY STUDIES OR INITIAL FORMULATION DEVELOPMENT.
-NOT CURRENTLY PARTNERED.

-+ THIS PROGRAM IS AWAITING FURTHER WORK AND/OR LICENSING FROM IMMUNEX.
+- DRUG OR POTENTIAL INDICATIONS WITHHELD AT PARTNER'S REQUEST. - NOT CURRENTLY PARTNERED. - + THIS PROGRAM IS AWAITING FURTHER WORK AND/OR LICENSING FROM IMMUNEX. - $\ensuremath{\text{\#}}$ ONE OF THESE FOUR IS PARTNERED WITH LILLY.

-Inhale has 14 programs in development, five of which are in human clinical trials and nine of which are sponsored by collaborative partners.
-In general, the Company's partnership arrangements provide for funding for development, payments upon the achievement of certain milestones and royalty and manufacturing revenues upon the commencement of commercial sales.
-The arrangements are cancellable by the partner at any time without significant penalty.
+Inhale has 14 programs in development, six of which are in human clinical trials and ten of which are sponsored by collaborative partners.
+In general, the Company's partnership arrangements provide funding for development, payments upon the achievement of certain milestones and royalty and manufacturing revenues upon the commencement of commercial sales.
+The arrangements are cancelable by the partner at any time without significant penalty.

 PFIZER PROGRAM.
 Insulin is a protein hormone naturally secreted by the pancreas to induce the removal of glucose from the blood.
 Diabetes, the inability of the body to regulate properly blood glucose levels, is caused by insufficient production of insulin by the pancreas or insufficient use of the insulin that is secreted.
-Over time, high blood glucose levels can lead to failure of the microvascular system which may lead to blindness, loss of circulation, kidney failure, heart disease or stroke.
+Over time, high blood glucose levels can lead to failure of the microvascular system, which may lead to blindness, loss of circulation, kidney failure, heart disease or stroke.
 Insulin currently is marketed only in injectable form.
-Worldwide sales of insulin were estimated at \$2.1 billion in 1996.
+Worldwide sales of insulin were estimated at \$2.5 billion in 1995.
 Insulin is supplied by various manufacturers, including Eli Lilly and Novo-Nordisk A/S.